geanify/mewthin/client/readme.md

-# Coin Clicker
+# Multiplayer Red Square Movement POC

-This is a simple coin clicker game.
-The goal is to click the coin as many times as possible in the time limit.
+This is a simple proof-of-concept for a multiplayer game where each player controls a red square.
+Player positions are synchronized via a server using websockets.
+The server is authoritative and tracks all player movements.

 ## Instructions